aramk/crayon-syntax-highlighter/readme.txt

     * Missing PHP keywords thanks to <a href="https://github.com/tst" target="_blank">tst</a>.
     * Error with undefined HTTP_USER_AGENT thanks to Enrique Cordero.
     * Removed misused error control operator.
+    * HTTPS check for whether to use https://

 = 2.6.8 =
 * ADDED: